Powerlearnproject/se-day1-assignment-EmmanuelMutiso/README.md

 7. Maintenance- Software developers provide support and updates to the software.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-WATERFALL METHODOLOGY
+WATERFALL METHODOLOGY.
 -Linear and sequential approach.
 -Each phase must be completed before moving to the next.
 -Suitable for projects with well-defined requirements like construction projects.
-AGILE METHODOLOGY
+AGILE METHODOLOGY.
 -Iterative and flexible approach.
 -Frequent reassessment and adaptation.
 -Ideal for projects with evolving requirements like software development.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
-SOFTWARE DEVELOPER ROLES AND RESPONSIBILITIES
+SOFTWARE DEVELOPER ROLES AND RESPONSIBILITIES.
 -The developers engage in writing and maintaining code.
 -They collaborate with fellow team members to design and implement features.
 -Writing technical documentation for the codebase and new features.
 -Reviewing code written by peers to ensure adherence to best practices and standards.
-QUALITY ASSURANCE ENGINEER ROLES AND RESPONSIBILITIES -Designing test cases and conducting testing.
+QUALITY ASSURANCE ENGINEER ROLES AND RESPONSIBILITIES.
+-Designing test cases and conducting testing.
 -Ensuring the software meets quality standards.
 -Conducting regression tests to ensure new changes do not introduce new issues.
 -Creating detailed test cases and test plans to ensure comprehensive testing coverage.
-PROJECT MANAGER ROLES AND RESPONSIBILITIES
+PROJECT MANAGER ROLES AND RESPONSIBILITIES.
 -Planning, executing, and overseeing the project.
 -Managing timelines, resources, and communication among team members.
 -Acting as the primary contact for stakeholders, providing regular updates on project progress.